Understanding Child Custody and DUI’s in Colorado

 When the other parent of your child is charged with driving under the influence (DUI), it’s important to consult with a lawyer as soon as possible to thoroughly go through the facts and circumstances surrounding the situation.

 Of course, the first, most important issue to be dealt with is making sure that your children are safe.
 Beyond immediate safety concerns, there may be other long term and short term legal steps you might take tied into the DUI.
-Given that family law judges are empowered with wide discretion to determine the best interests of a child, a DUI may be treated differently from court to court.

-Emergency Child Custody Action from a DUI
+Emergency Child Custody Action From a DUI

 Emergency action would certainly be warranted if that parent got the DUI with the child, or children, in the car.
 Generally, that parent is also going to be charged with child abuse.